Ronan-H/md5/overview.md

 It is important to note that the irregularities in the timer values, especially for shorter string lengths, are because **timing code execution speed is not reliable**.

-Do you know some of the reasons why this may be?
+Do you know some of the reasons why this might be?

 <details>
-  <summary>Answer</summary>
+  <summary>My Answer</summary>

   * You don't know the optimizations that the compiler, or runtime environment in the case of languages like Java, might be making.
   * You don't know what other operations your CPU might be performing at the same time that your code is running, E.g. the operations of other programs, or the OS itself.